 Nature's complexity draws the viewer into serenity.

-In this fast-paced electronic world, Ellie’s paintings reintroduce the viewer to the natural world, bringing a sense of connection and renewal.
-Though often overlooked in the natural world, Ellen’s paintings allow you to see that nature’s beauty lies in its intricacies and minutiae.
+In this fast-paced electronic world, Ellie’s hope is that her paintings will encourage the viewer to pause, reflect and notice the beauty that surrounds us and reintroduce the onlooker to the natural world, bringing a sense of connection and renewal.
+Ellie’s paintings allow you to see that nature’s beauty lies in its intricacies and minutiae.
+Since her inspiration comes from nature she is constantly surrounded by things she wants to paint.
+Her paintings arise from the joy she feels when experiencing this diversity.
 Animals, birds, stark skeletal trees and dramatic landscapes lure you in with their intimacy and detail.
 Through Ellie’s paintings, you enter into a sacred space as an invisible witness.

 Ellie’s lifelong practices of Qigong, Tai Chi and meditation translate into an energetic flow and personal expression in her paintings.
 She understands the fruits of concentration and reverence.
 Each brushstroke is infused with Ellie’s sense of peace, serenity and soulfulness, and there is a palpable transference of this energy from the painting to viewer.